-Supporting small and minority-, women-, and veteran-owned businesses is a priority for Enterprise Services and for Washington State.
+Ensuring small and minority-, women-, and veteran-owned businesses have equal access to State procurement markets is a key priority for Enterprise Services and for Washington State.

-Successful small businesses led by minorities, women and veterans help make our economy and families more resilient — strengthening our communities and improving quality of life.
+Successful small businesses led by minorities, women and veterans help make our economy and families more resilient —creating jobs in our communities, reinvesting locally, and engaging local businesses in how we meet the needs of Washingtonians.
 Utilization of small and diverse businesses also is important to help drive innovation that benefits all Washingtonians.

-Enterprise Services oversees state purchasing policy for goods and services, including managing statewide master contracts used by state agencies and local governments.
+Enterprise Services oversees state purchasing policy for goods and services, and manages statewide master contracts used by state agencies and local governments.

 Enterprise Services has a major role in how the state moves forward to include small and diverse businesses in procurement processes.
 State agencies, higher education and local governmental entities (political subdivisions) all have procurement staff who rely on Enterprise Services for contracting services, guidance, consistent processes, leadership, and support.